doubleedesign/comet-components/docs-site/docs/usage/theming.md

 ## Global PHP configuration

-The `CometConfig` class provides static methods to set and get several options to be made available to components at runtime, such as global background colour and default icon prefix.
+The `Config` class provides static methods to set and get several options to be made available to components at runtime, such as global background colour and default icon prefix.
 In general usage, these can be set directly.

-In WordPress, themes (other than Comet Canvas) don't generally have direct access to the `CometConfig` class, unless you have installed the Comet Components core library yourself.
+In WordPress, themes (other than Comet Canvas) don't generally have direct access to the `Config` class, unless you have installed the Comet Components core library yourself.
 Comet Canvas provides filters so that child themes can easily override the defaults from `functions.php`.

 ### Global background colour